JortBox/Halo-FDCA/README.md

   -steps STEPS          (int) Number of evauations each walker has to do.
                         Default: 1200
   -burntime BURNTIME    (int) Burn-in time for MCMC walkers.
 See emcee
                         documentation for info.
 Default: None. this is 1/4th of the steps.
   -max_radius MAX_RADIUS
-                        (float) e-folding radius upper prior.
+                        (float) Maximum posiible radius cut-off.
 Fitted halos cannot have any r > max_radius.
 In units of kpc.
                         Default: None (implying image_size/2).
   -gamma_prior GAMMA_PRIOR